In surgical services:

 Healthcare costs continue to increase at a disproportionate rate relative to gross domestic product, and Americans are becoming increasingly aware that they aren’t getting their money’s worth.
 Lack of understanding about how much it costs to provide patient care, and lack of knowledge about how those costs compare to the outcomes achieved, lead to the cost increases.
 To build sustainability, healthcare organizations must identify and address waste in healthcare and reduce the total cost of care.

 UPMC recognized that the common denominator to addressing threats to sustainability is to fully understand and effectively manage costs.
-It implemented activity-based costing (ABC), facilitated by the Health Catalyst CORUS™ Suite, to deliver detailed and actionable cost data across the analytics environment, and support service line reporting, contract modeling, and clinical process improvement.
+It implemented activity-based costing (ABC) by utilizing PowerCosting™, an application that leverages Health Catalyst’s analytics platform and best-of-breed, activity-based costing models to deliver accurate and actionable data.
+The application delivers detailed and actionable cost data across the analytics environment, and supports service line reporting, contract modeling, and clinical process improvement.
 UPMC has used this capability to effectively drive cost savings and improve clinical outcomes in many of its service lines, including Surgical Services, Women’s Health, Orthopedics, and Cardiovascular.

 Healthcare costs are climbing disproportionately to gross domestic product (GDP), and are predicted to account for 19.9 percent of GDP by 2025.1 This spending is exorbitant, and Americans are becoming increasingly aware that they aren’t getting their money’s worth.
 Healthcare outcomes lag those of other developed countries, while over $700 billion of healthcare spending is considered waste.
 Major factors contributing to increased healthcare costs are a lack of understanding about how much it costs to provide patient care, and a lack of knowledge about how those costs compare with the outcomes achieved.2